jon-jacky/PyModel/samples/Socket/README.md

 However, we see here that nondeterminism is absent from the arguments of the *return* actions: *send* always sends the entire message and *recv* always receives it.
-The model does not require this, but here the implementation -- the standard library *socket* module -- always behaves deterministically.
+The model does not require this, but here the implementation -- the standard library *socket* module -- behaves deterministically.
 This is typical when sending small messages over *localhost*.